zuozhenggh/learning-library/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

     >**Note:** To return to the **Query Service Projects** page, click your browser's Back button.

-7. From the **Query Service Projects** page, you can also click **Query Editor** to display the **Scratchpad** page.
-This is where you run one or more Oracle SQL to queries against tables in your available schemas (from your Data Catalog instance).
+7. From the **Query Service Projects** page, you can also click **Query Editor** to display an empty **Scratchpad**.
+This is where you run one or more Oracle SQL queries against tables in your available schemas.
+The **Scratchpad** is only stored for the duration of your web browser session; therefore, to share or persist the queries across web browsers or web browser sessions, you must save the content of the **Scratchpad** as a worksheet.
 To learn how to query data in Query Service, click the **How do I query data in Query Service?** workshop sprint in the **Contents** menu on the left.

 8. Finally, you can click the **Actions** button (three vertical dots) in the row for your Query Service project to display the Context menu and perform a variety of tasks.